benchristel/OGTRTA/README.md

 ...or OGTRTA, for short, is a meta-grammar for constructed languages.
 It's kind of like a grammar template that you can customize for your conlang.

-It is designed to minimize syntactic ambiguity (think Lojban) while remaining at least somewhat naturalistic.
+It is designed to minimize syntactic ambiguity (think Lojban) without requiring agreement-marking, while remaining at least somewhat naturalistic.
 You can dial the syntactic precision up or down to your liking.

 OGTRTA is a "reversible" grammar: all the production rules can be reversed to get a language with the opposite word order.
 The basic supported word orders are head-initial VOS and head-final SOV.
 OGTRTA languages can implement transformations can move the subject to the opposite end of the sentence, so SVO and OVS word orders are also possible.